The Pioneers of Scale Model Trucking…

 Under its second owner, the business became Model Truck and Fire Apparatus company (M.T.F.A.co) and continued to sell model trucks and parts throughout the 1990’s and early 2000’s.

 In 2005, current owner Dave Natale aquired and re-launched the business as American Industrial Truck Models, paying homage to the company’s original name.
-Dave is a life long modeler whose trucks are in numerous private collections, have been featured in model magazines such as Scale Auto Enthusiast, Model Cars and Fine Scale Modeler, and can be found in the Mack Trucks Historical Museum in Allentown, P.A.
+Dave is a life long modeler whose trucks are in numerous private collections, have been featured in model magazines such as Scale Auto Enthusiast, Model Cars and Fine Scale Modeler.
+His truck models can also be found in the Mack Trucks Historical Museum in Allentown, Pennsylvania and the Brockway Museum in Cortland, New York.
 Over the years, Dave has worked to refine the product line so that resin cabs have a thinner final cast with clear details that require little or no clean up.

 American Industrial Truck Models is the only source for 1:25th scale antique Mack trucks made from the original masters created by Jim Etter.